Heel Pain when you wake up? Here’s a 3 step approach to help heal and beat Plantar Fasciosis/Fasciitis in distance runners

 -Wear shoes with toe boxes that are shaped like a healthy foot, and shoes that have little toe spring and no heel elevation.

--Wear shoes that are flexible as this will allow the foot to gain function and strengthen
+-When not stressing the feet, go barefoot (on soft surfaces) or wear shoes that are super flexible as this will allow the foot to gain function and strengthen.

--Wear athletic toe spacers such as Correct Toes while walking or driving to immediately restore blood flow and help reduce bunions and restore the feet to their natural, healthy shape.
+-Wear Correct Toes athletic toe spacers while walking, working out, driving, and standing to immediately restore blood flow (proven!) and help reduce bunions and restore the feet to their natural, healthy shape.

 -Wear a metatarsal pad in your shoes to help combat the effects of toe spring (toe lift)

 – Start with 30 seconds of barefoot walking or running on soft or natural surfaces such as the grass, carpet, or a treadmill.
 Add 30 seconds every few days—doing this is probably the single most effective way to eradicate PF.
 Subtract this time from your regular workout, i.e. 30 Minute Regular Workout = 29 minutes in shoes, 1 minute barefoot.
 Wearing toe spacers while doing this will enhance the results.
 A recent research study showed that 95% of those who did barefoot running treatment experienced improvement in their Plantar Fascia.